shaoweisong/jsonpog-integration/README.md

 **Script folder**

+Once a PR is made, a test is being started.
 The tests will happen with the script defined here Goal of the test:
 * verify can be loadeded